How does the BICW Levelling Process work? In this article, we explain what factors go into organizing children’s books by age and reading level!

 BICW levelling uses a comparative method.
 For example, our process tells us that Treasure Island > Gruffalo, but doesn’t assign a score to either of them.
 We do not focus on giving the book a “difficulty number.”

-If you’re feeling particularly nerdy today, do look up the Elo Chess Rating system.
-In our early days, we were heavily influenced by the mathematics and philosophy behind the Elo system: it awards points based on comparisons.
+PS: If you’re feeling particularly nerdy today, do look up the Elo Chess Rating system.
+In our early days, we were heavily influenced by the mathematics and philosophy behind the Elo system; it awards points based on comparisons.

 The bedrock of BICW levelling is trial and error.
 We use the same levels as BLPS, a program for schools that encourages reading.
 BLPS has been levelling books since 2010.
 They take books to class and use the reaction to understand which of the two books in a pair is easier/harder.
 BLPS works with more than 500 classrooms every year, so they get ample opportunity to hone the levelling.
 This approach also makes the levelling process more human and less algorithmic.

 We believe that experimentation is the most pragmatic way to make levelling work.
-There are books we expected to perform at a certain level but turn out to be easier.
+There are books we expect to perform at a certain level but turn out to be easier.
 And others, harder.
 A core tenet of experimentation is that the experiment may fail.
 So, we also constantly re-check our levelling.
-There are instance when we have re-levelled a book based on new feedback from classrooms.
+There are instances when we have re-levelled a book based on new feedback from classrooms.

 As per our experience, BICW levels correspond to the following age recommendations –

 |L6||Age: 9||Age: 7|

 Hungry for more children’s writing?
 Don’t miss the Best of Indian Children’s Writing (BICW) – Contemporary Award List!

 Also, check out our reviews of more books on the Neev Awards 2019 Shortlist!

 A productive screen time app for ages 3 to 12, that focuses on improving English Language skills.